Jamalam360/pinguino/docs/user-utility.md

         - Pastes the content from a cdn.discordapp.com link.
     - `typed`
         - Pastes the content passed in the argument.
+- `/phishing-check`
+    - Checks if a link is a known phishing domain.
+- `/ping`
+    - Pong.
+- `/info`
+    - Returns some information about a user.

 ### Context

 - `Pin` (Message)
-    - Pin the current message, if you have permission (thread owner or a moderator).
+    - Pin the message, if you have permission (thread owner or a moderator).
+- `Phishing Check` (Message)
+    - Checks if the message contains a phishing link.
+- `Info` (User)
+    - Returns some information about a user.